py-pdf/pdfly/README.md

-│ extract-text     Extract text from a PDF file.                              │ │ meta             Show metadata of a PDF file                                │ │ pagemeta         Give details about a single page.                          │ ╰─────────────────────────────────────────────────────────────────────────────╯
+│ extract-text     Extract text from a PDF file.                              │ │ meta             Show metadata of a PDF file                                │ │ pagemeta         Give details about a single page.                          │ │ x2pdf            Convert a file to PDF.                                     │ ╰─────────────────────────────────────────────────────────────────────────────╯
 ```